DanielDango/LiSSA-RATLR/README.md

 ## Evaluation

-LiSSA has been empirically evaluated on three different TLR tasks:
+LiSSA has been empirically evaluated on four different TLR tasks:

 - Requirements to code
 - Documentation to code
 - Architecture documentation to architecture models
+- Requirements to requirements

 The results indicate that the RAG-based approach can significantly outperform state-of-the-art methods in code-related tasks.
 However, further research is needed to enhance its performance for broader applicability.